Introduction: Somewhat Complete PCB Fabrication

 The more modern solution to use is a mixture of hydrochloric acid and hydrogen peroxide, however I've never tried it, and it is well described elsewhere.
 There are other solutions but these are not really suitable for the hobbyist.

 I don't use anything sophisticated.
-I pour my ferric chloride into a plastic takeaway container, cover it (leaving a vent) and heat it up in the microwave, chuck the board in, swish it about with my fingers and turn it round occasionally until it's etched, shake off as much as I can, then wash it under the tap and wash my hands.
+I pour my ferric chloride into a plastic takeaway container, chuck the board in, swish it about with my fingers and turn it round occasionally until it's etched, shake off as much as I can, then wash it under the tap and wash my hands.

 For larger boards, such as the one in the example, I use an old washing up bowl and don't heat it up.